Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Beta duals

+\begin{remark}{\rm As it is evident from Proposition \ref{analysis_dist}, the above lemma will be used in the regime $\alpha \approx m/k$.
+As the number of measurements $m$ is increased, the value of $\delta$ chosen in Lemma \ref{calculus_lemma} would increase linearly with $m$, which may not be feasible in a practical circuit implementation due to dynamic range (or power) limitations.
+Note that the increase in $\delta$ is actually caused by the fact that the chosen value of $\beta$ approaches $L$ as $\alpha$ is increased.
+These values were chosen in Lemma \ref{calculus_lemma} to (near)-optimize $\delta \beta^{-\alpha}$ subject to the constraint $(\beta,\delta) \in S_{\mu,L}$.
+If instead a more modest, fixed value of $\beta$, such as $\beta = 2L/3$, is employed, then it suffices to set $\delta = 3\mu/L$, which is only weakly dependent on $m$ (possibly through $\mu$, depending on the nature of measurements).
+This sub-optimal choice would increase the analysis distortion bound in \eqref{calculus_lemma_ineq} roughly by a factor of $(3/2)^\alpha$ which may still be affordable in practice due to the presence of the dominating term $L^{-\alpha}$. } \end{remark}

-We will primarily carry out this procedure for random frames.
-However, before doing that in Section \ref{gaussian_frames}, we will discuss in Section \ref{harm_semi} a specific family of (deterministic) frames, namely the harmonic semicircle frames in $\R^2$.
+As an example of the above procedure for bounding the analysis distortion of frames, we will discuss in the next subsection a specific family of (deterministic) frames, namely the harmonic semicircle frames in $\R^2$.
+In Section 4, we will reformulate this procedure for the setting of random frames.